ArthurClemens/mithril-page-slider/README.md

 * Download or clone from Github
 * `npm install mithril-page-slider`

-For development:
+* `cd mithril-page-slider`

-* In the root directory: `npm install`
+* `npm install`

+Then go to the examples folder and view index.html in the browser.

+### Further development

+View `package.json` to see available scripts.
+For instance:

 * `npm run watch` - transpile es6 and scss files